-Many of the projects that require paint removal occur within your home—like getting rid of the paint on a banister, around a fireplace, and so on.
-That means you’ll need to be working inside, and there’s a limit to how well open windows and running fans can ventilate the area.
+Many of the projects requiring paint removal occur within your home—like getting rid of the paint on a banister or around a fireplace.
+When working inside, there’s a limit to how well open windows and running fans can ventilate the area.
 That’s why for indoor projects, we recommend using this paint remover from Dumond Chemicals, which is odor-free and doesn't contain methylene chloride.

-This product is a paste, and works well at removing paint from carved surfaces, moldings, or any surface with many crevices.
-As well as using it inside your home, you can also use it in outdoor areas—it’s suitable for many types of surfaces.
+This product is a paste, and it works well at removing paint from carved surfaces, moldings, or any surface with many crevices.
+You can also use it in outdoor areas, and it’s suitable for many types of surfaces.

-Best for Wood: Max Strip Paint and Varnish Stripper
+Best for Wood: MAX Strip Paint & Varnish Stripper

 All sorts of painted-over wooden surfaces may need stripping, from bureaus to walls.
-This option from Max Strip is free from methylene chloride, NMP, and other caustic chemicals but can still successfully remove paint—or even layers of paint—from wooden items.
-It also works on other, non-wood surfaces, such as metal, tile, glass, stone, and masonry.
+This option from MAX Strip is free from methylene chloride, NMP, and other caustic chemicals but can still successfully remove paint from wooden items—even layers of paint.
+It also works on other surfaces, such as metal, tile, glass, stone, and masonry.

-Unlike some other paint strippers, Max Strip's stripper does not have a strong smell.
+Unlike some paint strippers, MAX Strip's stripper does not have a strong smell.
 It’s very easy to apply, and does a great job at removing paint or varnish from wood.
 You'll get the best results by covering the stripper with a layer of plastic wrap to keep it wet as it works.